educates/lab-k8s-fundamentals/workshop/content/exercises/08-replicas-and-scaling.md

 You should see the `pod` which was targeted being marked as `Terminating` and it will be removed.
 Because though the desired number of replicas is 2, a new instance of your application will be automatically started to replace it.

-When complete, interrupt the `kubectl get --watch` command to stop it.
+When complete, interrupt the watch command to stop it.

 ```terminal:interrupt
 ```